surma/surma.dev/content/things/rust-to-webassembly.md

 strip = true
 ```

-There is also tool provided by [wabt] called `wasm-strip` which removes all custom sections.
-The benefit of `wasm-strip` is that it allows you to keep specific custom sections around, like the `name` section that gives all your Wasm functiosn readable names (that is, once my [PR][wasm-strip pr] lands):
+There is also `llvm-strip`, which allows you to strip all unneeded data (like custom sections) from any binary, including WebAssembly modules.
+It should be available on all systems, but if not, you can replace `llvm-strip` with `wasm-strip` from [wabt].

 ```
-$ wasm-strip -k target/wasm32-unknown-unknown/release/my_project.wasm
+$ llvm-strip --keep-section=name target/wasm32-unknown-unknown/release/bindgen.wasm
 ```

 After stripping, we are left with a module of a whopping 116B.
 Disassembling it shows that the only function in that module is called `add` and executes `(f64.add (local.get 0) (local.get 1))`, which means the Rust compiler was able to emit optimal code.
 Of course, staying on top of binary size gets more complicated with a growing code base.